tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

    *  K: the input key-derivation key.
 In this document this is the initial shared secret (SS') outputted from the kemEncaps() or kemDecaps() functions.

-   *  X: The context defaults to the empty string; mutually known private information MAY be used instead.
+   *  X: The context defaults to the empty string.
+If mutually known private information is to be used, both the sender and the recipient MUST agree out-of-band to include it as context in the key derivation function, as defined in {{NIST.SP.800-56Ar3}}.
+If such agreement is not in place, the context MUST be the empty string.

    *  L: length of the output key in bits and it would be set to match the length of the key required for the AEAD operation.